Winger (novel): Synopsis

-The narrator, Ryan Dean West is a fourteen-year-old junior at a boarding school for rich kids.
-He reveals that "Ryan Dean" is, in fact, his first name and that his intelligence has led him to skip ahead two grades.
-He lives at Opportunity Hall, the dorm for troublemakers.
-He is assigned a room in O-Hall with Chas Becker, a senior whom Ryan Dean despises.
-After being invited to play a poker game by Chas, Ryan Dean's former roommates JP and Seanie warn him about the consequence, a typically humiliating dare given to the losing player.

-When playing poker that midnight, Ryan Dean is forced by Chas to drink beer, his first-ever alcoholic beverage.
-Finding out about him getting drunk in school, Annie becomes upset with Ryan Dean.
-He apologizes to Annie and she accepts it saying that it's typical for boys to act stupid temporarily and plan to talk at Stonehenge, a circle of stones in a clearing of the forest with which Annie believes you can make a wish whenever going in.
-When walking back out of the path of Stonehenge, Ryan reveals his wish through a Venn diagram to have her realize that although he is fourteen, he is just as good for her as any other one of the boys at PM and she regretfully reveals her wish was for his wish to come true.
-He feels as though this may have ruined their friendship.
+Ryan is assigned a room with Chas Becker, a senior whom he despises.
+After being invited to play a poker game by Chas, Ryan Dean's former roommates JP and Seanie warn him that losing will bring a penalty.
+After losing, Ryan Dean is forced by Chas to drink alcohol for the first time.
+Finding out about him getting drunk in school, another student (Annie) becomes upset with Ryan.
+He apologizes and they meet at Stonehenge, a circle of stones in a clearing of the forest with which Annie believes you can make a wish whenever going in.
+When walking back out of the path of Stonehenge, Ryan reveals his wish to have her realize that although he is fourteen, he is just as good for her as any other one of the boys at PM and she regretfully reveals her wish was for his wish to come true.

-After his very first study session with Chas' girlfriend, Megan, the two begin secretly kissing and flirting with each other which makes him become more confident around Chas.
-JP informs Ryan Dean of Annie being his date to the upcoming Halloween dinner, this news sparking outrage and betrayal in Ryan Dean.
-When playing a resistance drill known as "sumo," he takes all of his anger and frustration out on JP as he continuously tackles him, but is left with eighteen stitches on a large cut above his left eyebrow when JP retaliates.
+After his very first study session with Chas' girlfriend, Megan, the two begin secretly kissing and flirting with each other.
+JP informs Ryan Dean of Annie being his date to the upcoming Halloween dinner, this news sparking jealousy in Ryan Dean.
+When playing a resistance drill he takes out his anger and frustration on JP, but is left with a large cut above his eyebrow when JP retaliates.
 Ryan Dean then flies to Seattle with Annie to stay with her and her family for the weekend.
 During this time, Megan and Ryan Dean's relationship becomes questionable for Chas resulting in a confrontation between the two.
-Joey comes to Ryan Dean's defense and warns Chas that he'd kill him if he touched Ryan Dean.
+Joey comes to Ryan Dean's defense and warns Chas off.
 After a game against Sacred Heart, Kevin is stabbed in the shoulder by one of four scrubs who were seeking Joey.
 Joey reveals to Ryan Dean that the stabber's name was Mike and that he had dated Mike's brother.
 After Mike's brother was sent away for being gay, his brother threatened to come after Joey.
 Ryan Dean believes it was this particular moment when he and Joey truly became best friends.